floriancourgey/blog/_posts/2018-05-28-create-an-admin-for-a-customized-sql-table.md

 }
 ```

-Activate it through the PrestShop Backoffice by looking for &#8220;my_module&#8221;:
+Activate it through the PrestShop Backoffice by looking for "my_module":

 ![](/assets/images/2018/05/search-for-my_module-in-the-backoffice-annote.jpg)